steph-lion/steph-lion/README.md

-Hi 👋 My name is Stefano Leone
+Stefano Leone :crown:
 ==============================

-Software Engineer
+Software Engineer :computer:
 -----------------

 Coding since 17, got a Computer Science degree at 22.
 Flutter addicted.
 Back-end developing is where I feel most comfortable, but Front-end developing is where my creativity gets maxed.
 Mastering Typescript, React, NodeJS.
 Born to this world to be remembered.